Sohaib-Sherif/sohiab.ly/content/posts/the-why-how-i-made-of-this-blog.md

 3. The development and deployment cost must be as little as possible, preferably zero.

 Taking all of that in mind we can now start mentioning the solutions that I came up with and understanding the decisions that I have taken.

+### Solution #1: Ready-made

+Whenever anyone mentions making a blog, the first solution that comes to mind or gets suggested is using WordPress, and while WordPress is very mature and has established itself as the number one go-to for many developers, I didn't want to use it if for mainly two reasons:

+* I have no prior experience working with WordPress, and I want to have at least a somewhat distinct user interface than using a common free theme, and customizing any of that would take significant time to learn.
+* I will need to pay for hosting a WordPress site, and if I wanted to have a nice theme then I will need to pay for a premium one, not to mention any other premium plugin that I will need to customize my blog.

+It appears from these two points that WordPress doesn't serve my desired requirements and thus it was quickly written off my list.